 Knees/ Buttocks crease

 Vaser lipo is one of many types of lipo treatments that all use various devices and techniques.
 Other types of lipo include traditional lipo, laser lipo, MPX laser and body jet lipo to name a few.
 Whether Vaser Lipo is the best type of lipo for you is personal preference, there is no clinical evidence to prove that one type is better or safer than the other.
-Most modern forms of lipo are considered to be equally safe and effective when performed by an expert surgeon or doctor.
+Most modern forms of lipo are considered to be equally safe and effective when performed by an expert plastic surgeon or doctor.

-Vaser lipo however, should not be confused with Vaser 4D, Vaser Mid or Hi def which are only a change of technique and suction tube rather than the Vaser probe.
+Vaser liposuction treatments, however, should not be confused with Vaser 4D, Vaser Mid or Hi def which are only a change of technique and suction tube rather than the Vaser probe.
 During a Vaser Mid Def and Hi Def procedure, multiple techniques are used for sculpting around the muscles to give a more athletic and toned appearance.
 These procedures require a lot more skill, expertise and specialised training making them very different from other types of lipo.
 It is important to remember that not everyone trained in Vaser Lipo is trained in Vaser Hi or Mid-Def and not everyone trained in Vaser Hi or Mid-Def is experienced.

 Getting the best lipo results comes down to the skill and experience of the surgeon/doctor and the aftercare carried out by both the clinic and patient.
 It is also important for the patient to be well informed and realistic about what results they can expect from the treatment.